Patient Advocacy Resources

-- Prostate Conditions Education Council (PCEN) - As the leading innovative organization, saving and improving the lives of men and their loved ones, PCEC SET the PACE in early detection, research, education and awareness for prostate cancer and all prostate conditions.
+- Prostate Conditions Education Council (PCEN) - As the leading innovative organization, saving and improving the lives of men and their loved ones, PCEN set the pace in early detection, research, education and awareness for prostate cancer and all prostate conditions.

 - The Prostate Health Education Network (PHEN) - To eliminate the African American prostate cancer disparity.
 Black men in the United States have the nation's highest prostate cancer incidence and mortality rates.
 PHEN's mission also includes advocacy efforts to increase the overall support and resources to wage a war on prostate cancer that will eventually lead to a cure for the disease for the benefit of all men.

 - Us TOO International - Us TOO was founded by—and continues to be governed by—people directly affected by prostate cancer.
 We’re a nonprofit established in 1990 that serves as a resource of volunteers with peer-to-peer support and educational materials to help men and their families/caregivers make informed decisions about prostate cancer detection, treatment options and related side effects.

 - ZERO: The End of Prostate Cancer - ZERO’s mission is to end prostate cancer.
 For the past twenty years, we have saved lives and stopped pain and suffering by advancing research, encouraging action, and providing education and support to men and their families.